joaotavora/yasnippet/doc/snippet-organization.rst

 ===================

-Once you've setup ``yas/root-directory`` , you can store snippets inside subdirectories of these directories.
+Once you've setup ``yas/root-directory`` , you can store snippets inside sub-directories of these directories.

-Common to *both* cases, snippet definitions are put in plain text files.
-They are arranged by subdirectories, and the name of these directories correspond to the Emacs mode where you want expansion to take place.
-For example, snippets for ``c-mode`` are put in the ``c-mode`` subdirectory.
-You can also skip snippet storage altogether and use the bundle (see `No storage (bundle)`_).
+Snippet definitions are put in plain text files.
+They are arranged by sub-directories, and the snippet tables are named after these directories.

+The name corresponds to the Emacs mode where you want expansion to take place.
+For example, snippets for ``c-mode`` are put in the ``c-mode`` sub-directory.
+You can also skip snippet storage altogether and use the bundle (see `YASnippet bundle`_).

 Nested organization
 -------------------